BlitzZart/RocketRally/README.md

 Optional the player can play the whole game again in some kind of fast forward mode and the explaination of the current phobia.

 ## Setting
-Surreal, dream like, mostly gloomy.
+Surreal, dream like, mostly gloomy, endless nightmare.

 ## Style, Appearence
 Simplyfied, non-realistic, dark, outline shader, black with white edges.
+Some kind of abstract motionblur could work well to generate dream like effects.

 ## Fears and Phobias
 * fear of small rooms       - claustrophobia